Fluglow/Deadly-Boss-Mods/README.md

 This version of DBM also contains fixes for ranges of ICC spells on the range check, a fix for the combat start timer on Horde-Saurfang, a prototype spirit warning (Credit to NTT of Obsidius) and a corporeality warning (30% and 40%) for Halion.
 Further more, if Necrotic Plague jumps from one player to another, a DBM warning is fired for that second player.

+## Halion, The Twilight Destroyer
+- Plays a countdown when a Meteor is about to hit
+- Plays a countdown when Twilight Cutters are about to appear
+- DBM warning on 30% and 40% Cooporeality

 ## Lord Marrowgar:
 - Plays a countdown when Bonestorm is about to happen